dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

   </file-bag>
 {% endhighlight %}

 The main idea behind *Shadow DOM* is to mask all of the markup behind a custom element in the shadows.
 If you inspect the element in the browser, you won't see any of the markup apart from the attributes of the element.
 They are hidden under shadow roots.
 Browser vendors have been using *Shadow DOM* for years to natively implement elements such as `<input>`, `<audio>`, `<video>` and many others.
-Another benefit is that all the styling and scripts inside the custom element won't accidentally leak out and effect anything else on the page.
+Another benefit is that all the styling and scripts inside the custom element won't accidentally leak out and affect anything else on the page.

 You can reference the [shadow DOM specification](https://w3c.github.io/webcomponents/spec/shadow/) for a lot more information.